nzbgetcom/nzbget/docs/extensions/SCAN.md

 ```sh
 echo "[NZB] NZBPR_myvar=my value";
 ```
 The prefix `NZBPR_` will be removed.
-In this example a post-processing parameter with name `"myvar"` and value `"my value"` will be associated with nzb-file.
+In this example a post-processing parameter with name `myvar` and value `my value` will be associated with nzb-file.

 To change top-flag (nzb-file will be added to the top of queue):
 To assign post-processing parameters: